mcaceresb/stata-gtools/README.md

 This package provides a fast implementation of various Stata commands using hashes and C plugins.
-The syntax and purpose is largely analogous to their stata counterparts: For example, you can replace `collapse` with `gcollapse`, `egen` with `gegen`, and so on.
+The syntax and purpose is largely analogous to their Stata counterparts: For example, you can replace `collapse` with `gcollapse`, `egen` with `gegen`, and so on.
 For a comprehensive list of differences (including some extra features!) see the [remarks](#remarks) below; for details and examples see [the